 AP® Macroeconomics Exam Format

-The AP Macroeconomics exam is 2 hours and 10 minutes long and is divided into two sections.
-The first is multiple-choice, and the second is a free response section.
+The AP Macroeconomics exam is 2 hours and 10 minutes long and divided into two sections: multiple-choice and free-response.

 Section I comprises 60 MCQs, and section II includes 3 FRQs (1 long FRQ and 2 short FRQs).
-You'll get 1 hour and 10 minutes to complete Section I and 1 hour to complete Section II.
+You'll get 1 hour and 10 minutes to complete Section I and 1 hour (including a 10-minute reading period) to complete Section II.

-Check out the table below to glance over the AP Macro exam structure and learn about the weight of each section:
+Check out the table below to glance over the AP Macro exam length, structure and weight of each section:

 AP Macroeconomics Exam Structure